Skip to main content

 Players find the grinding aspect of the game to be enjoyable, but it can become tedious over time, leading to mixed feelings about the overall experience.

-• “The game is fun, but the grinding is excessive and tedious.”
+• “The game is fun, but the grinding is excessive!”

-• “I enjoy the gameplay, but the amount of grinding required to progress is frustrating.”
+• “I enjoy the gameplay, but the amount of grinding required is overwhelming.”

 • “While the mechanics are solid, the constant grinding takes away from the overall experience.”